 Most growers producing poultry under production contracts are paid under a "tournament" pay system, the processor pays growers a base rate and then a "bonus" apparently based on performance (including bird health).
 Like the Australian pool system, there are a number of issues with the tournament system.
-This includes deliberately withholding data from growers - decoupling price signals and weakening bargaining power.93
+This includes deliberately withholding data from growers - decoupling price signals and weakening bargaining power.
+Double to the processor of the processor of

-The USDA has received ongoing complaints from poultry growers about the use of tournament systems and continues to receive suggestions that the USDA should ban, restrict or condition the use of tournament systems or particular aspects of those systems.94
+The USDA has received ongoing complaints from poultry growers about the use of tournament systems and continues to receive suggestions that the USDA should ban, restrict or condition the use of tournament systems or particular aspects of those systems.101

 The U.S. Government has made several attempts to address grower concerns arising from the use of poultry growing arrangements and elements of the tournament system.
-Firstly, the government considered mandating that, when paying growers under poultry grower ranking systems, live poultry dealers must pay growers the same base pay for growing the same type and kind of poultry.
+102 Firstly, the government considered mandating that, when paying growers under poultry grower ranking systems, live poultry dealers must pay growers the same base pay for growing the same type and kind of poultry.
 The regulation further proposed to require that tournament system growers be settled in groups with other growers with similar house types.
-The proposed regulation was amended in 2016 to give the USDA criteria to consider when determining whether a live poultry dealer's use of a system for ranking poultry growers for settlement purposes is unfair, unjustly discriminatory, or deceptive or gives an undue or unreasonable preference, advantage, prejudice, or disadvantage.
-The proposed reforms were withdrawn in 2021.98
+103 The proposed regulation was amended in 2016 to give the USDA criteria to consider when determining whether a live poultry dealer's use of a system for ranking poultry growers for settlement purposes is unfair, unjustly discriminatory, or deceptive or gives an undue or unreasonable preference, advantage, prejudice, or disadvantage.
+104 The proposed reforms were withdrawn in 2021.
+105

-In response to the U.S. Government's Executive Order on Competition in July 2021, the U.S. Department of Agriculture (USDA) launched 'Agricultural Competition: A Plan in Support of Fair and Competitive Markets' ('The Plan').99 growers/#:~:text=More%20than%2090%25%20of%20all,farmers%2C%20compared%20to%20independent%20grow ers>.
-The White House, FACT SHEET: The Biden-Harris Action Plan for a Fairer, More Competitive, and More Resilient Meat and Poultry Supply Chain, 3 January 2022.
+In response to the U.S. Government's Executive Order on Competition in July 2021, the U.S. Department of Agriculture (USDA) launched 'Agricultural Competition: A Plan in Support of Fair and Competitive Markets' ('The Plan').
+106

-The Plan seeks "to ensure farmers have greater opportunities to access markets and receive a fair return for their products" through a plan "to promote competition in the agricultural industries and to support value-added agriculture and alternative food distribution systems..."100 https://www.ams.usda.gov/rules-regulations/packers-and-stockyards-act/regulated-entities/live-poultry-dealer.
-Ibid; Chicken Check In, What is the "Tournament System?", accessed December 2023, system/#:~:text=Chicken%20farmers%20are%20paid%20under,as%20the%20%E2%80%9Ctournament%20system. %E2%80%9D>.
+The Plan seeks "to ensure farmers have greater opportunities to access markets and receive a fair return for their products" through a plan "to promote competition in the agricultural industries and to support value-added agriculture and alternative food distribution systems..."
+107

+Under the Plan, the USDA is seeking to modernise its fair and competitive markets toolkit by implementing new rules under the Packers & Stockyards Act 1921 (USA) to address poultry contracting and tournaments.108 The Packers & Stockyards Act 1921 (USA) includes rights and system/#:~:text=Chicken%20farmers%20are%20paid%20under,as%20the%20%E2%80%9Ctournament%20system. %E2%80%9D>.